 Our henna hair care ranges

-Thanks to the rich history of henna and its kindness to the environment, we’ve developed a range of everyday haircare products and henna hair dyes.
-The Henne collection combines henna, mango butter and green tea to fortify the hair, while the Surya Brasil range comes from the Amazon rainforest, and helps to achieve your perfect shade.
+Thanks to the colourful history of henna and its kindness to the environment, we’ve developed a range of everyday haircare products and henna hair dyes.
+The Henne collection combines henna, mango butter and green tea to fortify the hair, while the Surya Brasil range is ethically sourced from the Amazon rainforest, and helps to achieve your perfect shade.

 From history to modern day

-From Egyptian times to modern-day haircare, henna offers the perfect vegan alternative.
+From decorative henna in Ancient Egypt to modern-day haircare, henna offers the perfect vegan alternative.
 Try it yourself and embrace your inner Cleopatra!